-- A. The following costs are reimbursable in the calculation of preschool special education itinerant teacher (SEIT) tuition rates: - (1) Costs for certified special education teacher itinerant salaries and fringe benefits are reimbursable. - (2) Costs associated with substitute special education itinerant teachers as well as the costs associated with providing regular education classroom coverage when a special education itinerant teacher is engaged in consultation with the regular education teacher, (i.e., indirect service as defined in Section 200.16 (h)(3)(ii) of the Commissioner's Regulations), are reimbursable.
-Under no circumstances will the reimbursable hours for regular education classroom coverage exceed the weekly amount of such indirect service as required by the student's IEP. - (3) Travel costs incurred by the special education itinerant teacher in providing direct and indirect services or performing other required functions are reimbursable. - (4) Reimbursable non-direct care costs are subject to the non-direct care cost parameter and include, but are not limited to: non-direct supplies and materials, office space and related expenses, administration and overhead. - (5) Total reimbursable expenditures are subject to the total cost parameter. - B. Expenditures for related services, as defined in Section 4410(1)(J) of the Education Law and Section 200.1(qq) of the Regulations, are not reimbursable in the calculation of tuition rates for special education itinerant teacher services.
+- (2) Costs associated with substitute special education itinerant teachers as well as the costs associated with providing regular education classroom coverage when a special education itinerant teacher is engaged in consultation with the regular education teacher, (i.e., indirect service as defined in Section 200.16 (h)(3)(ii) of the Commissioner's Regulations), are reimbursable.
+Under no circumstances will the reimbursable hours for regular education classroom coverage exceed the weekly amount of such indirect service as required by the student's IEP. - (3) Allocation of property costs to SEIT should be based on direct usage when administrative space is shared with other programs or square footage when administrative space is stand alone.
+Using Ratio Value, Units of Service or similar methodology to allocate facility overhead costs is not an appropriate allocation methodology for SEIT. - (4) Travel costs incurred by the special education itinerant teacher in providing direct and indirect services or performing other required functions are reimbursable. - (5) Reimbursable non-direct care costs are subject to the non-direct care cost parameter and include, but are not limited to: non-direct supplies and materials, office space and related expenses, administration and overhead. - (6) Total reimbursable expenditures are subject to the total cost parameter. - B. Expenditures for related services, as defined in Section 4410(1)(J) of the Education Law and

+Section 200.1(qq) of the Regulations, are not reimbursable in the calculation of tuition rates for special education itinerant teacher services.

-50. Staff Development
+49. Staff Development